PhantomCybernetics/picam_ros2/README.md

-# Raspberry Pi Camera ROS2 Node
+# Raspberry Pi CSI Camera ROS2 Node

 Streams hardware or software encoded H.264 frames as ROS2 topics, optionally also allows to stream YUV420/Mono8 or BGR8 uncompressed frames as an Image topic.

 Using libcamera to capture frames, and v4l2 with BCM2711 or libav for CPU-bases encoding.
 DMA heaps are used for fast frame access.

 This node allows to calibrate the camera via ROS2 service calls, then streams calibration data as a CameraInfo topic.

+This package was developped to work with [Phantom Bridge](https://github.com/PhantomCybernetics/phntm_bridge), but can be used without it.

 ## Install